Get Connected with Marietta

 Other purchased works featured in the collection originated as part of Mainstreams, the Marietta College Crafts Regional, or the Marietta College Crafts National - juried exhibitions formerly hosted by the Art Department.
 Many pieces were purchased from individual artists and added to the Permanent Art Collection including sculpture, textiles, oil and watercolor paintings, and jewelry.
 Over the years, many of the artists who participated in these exhibitions have received wide acclaim, including sculpturist David Hostetler, furniture artist Christopher L. Weiland, sculpturist Tom Deady, and painter/alumnus Charles L. Peterson ’51.

-The college's Pre-Columbian and African Collections originated from gifts of 24 separate donors beginning in 1974.
-This part of the Permanent Collection includes cermonial masks, tapestries, bowls and other terra cotta vessels, figurines, jewelry, and hunting and cooking tools.
+The College's Pre-Columbian and African Collections originated from gifts of 24 separate donors beginning in 1974.
+This part of the Permanent Collection includes ceremonial masks, tapestries, bowls and other terra cotta vessels, figurines, jewelry, and hunting and cooking tools.
 Many of the artifacts are rare and bare detailed engraving or pigment markings.
-The Pre-Columbian and African Collections have been featured in exhibitions and displays at Marietta College, the Cultural Center of Fine Arts in Parkersburg, West Virginia, and the Sunrise Museum in Charleston, West Virginia.

-In 2003, Marietta College received the donation of four color serigraphs from Paul Koether by Portsmouth-born artist Clarence Holbrook Carter.
-Purchased from the artist in 1978, these serigraphs have been featured in museums along the east coast of the United States, including Harvard Universtiy's Fogg Museum of Art.
+In 2003, Marietta College received the donation of four-color serigraphs from Paul Koether by Portsmouth-born artist Clarence Holbrook Carter.
+Purchased from the artist in 1978, these serigraphs have been featured in museums along the east coast of the United States, including Harvard University's Fogg Museum of Art.